flashpunch0-0/rbac_backend/Readme.md

 ### Test Coverage

 Tests are written using Jest and cover the following aspects:

 - Authentication and JWT token verification.
 - Role-based access control for each route.
 - Logging and error handling.

-Feel free to adjust the README based on your actual implementation and requirements.
-This gives potential contributors and users a clear understanding of the purpose and setup for your project.